appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/enterprise-store/index.md

 sidebar_position: 2
 ---

-Appcircle Enterprise Mobile App Store serves as your private mobile app store, allowing access to in-house apps through a customizable mobile storefront.
-The Appcircle Enterprise Mobile App Store extension enables you to upload your app to your personalized app store within Appcircle.
+Appcircle Enterprise App Store serves as your private mobile app store, allowing access to in-house apps through a customizable mobile storefront.
+The Appcircle Enterprise App Store extension enables you to upload your app to your personalized app store within Appcircle.

 import Screenshot from '@site/src/components/Screenshot';

-### How to Install the Appcircle Enterprise Store Task in Your Pipeline
+### How to Install the Appcircle Enterprise App Store Task in Your Pipeline

-In order to install Appcircle Enterprise Store task extension, follow these steps;
+In order to install Appcircle Enterprise App Store task extension, follow these steps;

 1. Go to your pipeline, click "Edit" button on the top right corner
    <Screenshot url='https://cdn.appcircle.io/docs/assets/testing-distribution-azure-pipeline-edit.png' />
-2. Inside your YAML file, search for "Appcircle Enterprise Store" task extension
+2. Inside your YAML file, search for "Appcircle Enterprise App Store" task extension
    <Screenshot url='https://cdn.appcircle.io/docs/assets/ac-app-store-azure-extension-task.png' />
 3. Complete the necessary input fields and then click the "Add" button.